eclipse-theia/theia-website/src/docs/user_ai.md

 - **Copilot: Sign In** — Initiates the OAuth device flow authentication
 - **Copilot: Sign Out** — Signs out and clears stored credentials

+#### For Adopters and Downstream Projects

+If you are building a downstream product on the Theia platform and want to include the Copilot integration, please refer to the [Adopting the Copilot Integration](/docs/theia_ai/#github-copilot-integration) section in the Theia AI documentation for important configuration requirements.

 ### OpenAI (Hosted by OpenAI)